 Usage Scenarios and Requirements

-Management of VREs resources is partially supported by the gCube system that currently allows VRE Managers to select what services, datasets and resources (i.e. computation and storage) in the D4Science infrastructure are visible and exploitable to the VRE members.
-VRE Managers can only select a subset of resources (identified according to the VRE Manager authorization policies) already existing and registered in the infrastructure.
+The management of VREs resources is partially supported by the gCube system that currently allows VRE Managers to select what services, datasets and resources (i.e. computation and storage) in the D4Science infrastructure are visible and exploitable to the VRE members.
+VRE Managers can only select a subset of resources (identified according to the sharing and usage policies rules in place for each resource; i.e. resources contributed to the infrastructure to serve a specific VREs cannot be selected nor are visible to other VREs) already existing and registered in the infrastructure.
 Adding new resources to the infrastructure is not supported dynamically by the gCube system and it is done manually by Infrastructure Managers who are in charge, among other duties, of setting-up, configure, manage and monitor all resources belonging to the D4Science infrastructure.

 The integration of the gCube system with FedCloud and, in general, with research/commercial cloud providers, aims to add elasticity to the D4Science infrastructure by allowing programmatic and dynamic creation, configuration and decommissioning of cloud resources on external infrastructures.
-The benefits of this integration facility for the gCube system are threefold: to exploit infrastructural resources in a pay-per-use model, to scale in/out quickly in response to specific needs, and to reduce manual interventions of Infrastructure Managers.
+The benefits of this integration facility for the gCube system are three: to exploit infrastructural resources on a per-use basis reducing capital expenditure in physical resources, to scale in/out quickly in response to specific needs, and to reduce manual interventions of Infrastructure Managers.

 In order to give an idea of how the integration facility with cloud providers will fit in the VRE management workflow, two possible usage scenarios are provided in the context of a data analysis service implemented by the gCube system.
 The service is able to execute data analysis (e.g. signal forecasting) against one or more input datasets.
 The analysis is executed, when possible, in parallel on a set of gCube nodes equipped with an execution engine called SmartExecutor.
+The capability to perform analysis on data, together with the availability of large and heterogeneous datasets, is one of the most prominent and commonly exploited features that D4Science offers to scientific communities and which requires, at variable rates, a large part of the infrastructure resources.

 Scenario A - the VRE Manager, according to the demand of data analysis executions in the VRE, decides the number of SmartExecutor nodes needed in the VRE.
 Through the VRE administration portal, the VRE Manager chooses (from a list of templates) to create the required number of SmartExecutors.
 She/he chooses on which infrastructure the resources should be created and their characteristics in terms of computation and/or storage capacity.
 The gCube system, via the integration facility here described, will automatically create the new nodes, register them to the D4Science infrastructure and make them available in the VRE.